apertus-open-source-cinema/AXIOM-Remote/README.md

 [https://www.microchip.com/mplab/compilers](https://www.microchip.com/mplab/compilers).
 We have tested the code on v2.4.

-To be able to build, the variable **XC32_PATH** in the Makefile of firmware and bootloader has to be adjusted to the actual install path of XC32.
+To be able to build, the variables **XC32_PATH** and **GCC_PATH** in the Makefile of firmware and bootloader has to be adjusted to the actual install path of XC32 and gcc compiler of XC32.

 ### Bootloader